Nonlinear semigroups and limit theorems for convex expectations

 \section{Abstract}

 Based on the Chernoff approximation, we provide a general approximation result for convex monotone semigroups which are continuous w.r.t. the mixed topology on suitable spaces of continuous functions.
-Starting with a family $(I(t))_{t\geq 0}$ of operators, the semigroup is constructed as the limit $S(t)f:=\lim_{n\to\infty}I(\frac{t}{n})^n f$ and is uniquely determined by the time derivative $I'(0)f$ for smooth functions.
-Moreover, we identity explicit conditions for the generating family $(I(t))_{t\geq 0}$ that are transferred to the semigroup $(S(t))_{t\geq 0}$ and can easily be verified in applications.
-It turns out that there is a structural connection between Chernoff type approximations for semigroups and LLN and CLT type results for convex expectations including large deviation results as well.
+Starting with a family $(I(t))_{t\geq 0}$ of operators, the semigroup is constructed as the limit $S(t)f:=\lim_{n\to\infty}I(\nicefrac{t}{n})^n f$ and is uniquely determined by the time derivative $I'(0)f$ for smooth functions.
+We identify explicit conditions for the generating family $(I(t))_{t\geq 0}$ that are transferred to the semigroup $(S(t))_{t\geq 0}$ and can easily be verified in applications.
+Furthermore, there is a structural link between Chernoff type approximations for nonlinear semigroups and law of large numbers and central limit theorem type results for convex expectations.
+The framework also includes large deviation results.

 \emph{Key words:} Nonlinear semigroup, Chernoff approximation, comparison principle, convex expectation, robust limit theorem, G-distribution, large deviations. \\ \emph{MSC 2020:} Primary 47H20; 60F05; Secondary 47J25; 60F10; 60G50.